-29 "Kingdom" is not an uncontested word, with its associations with a particular form of power, with some preferring to speak of God's kin-dom, commonwealth or realm.
+^{27 &#}x27;Kingdom' is not an uncontested word, with its associations with a particular form of power, and so some prefer to speak of God's kin-dom, commonwealth or realm.
 It has been retained here, not uncritically, but both because it is a more familiar theological term, and because the kingdom promised by God and modelled by Jesus turns human ideas of kingdoms upside down.

-- again, proclaiming a Kingdom where the powerful are to act as servants to the powerless, those who are usually ignored are listened to and given agency, and relationships are healed.
+- 149. The pursuit of justice begins with God; justice is both God's work and God's very nature, and we are invited to participate in it.
+This means that seeking justice is both an imperative and a privilege for those who would seek to live according to God's ways.
+It is a call not only to intellectual ideas about justice, or hopes about a just future, but to words and actions in this world, at this time. - 150.
+God's Word became flesh in Jesus, who turned the world's upside down values the right way up again, proclaiming a kingdom where the powerful are to act as servants to the powerless, those who are usually ignored are listened to and given agency, and relationships are healed.
 We are invited to speak God's word, but more than that, to be 'doers of the word, and not merely hearers' (James 1:22).
-We are called not just to words, but to deeds; if our focus is solely on words, we risk becoming hypocrites. - 193 But further, we are called not just to deeds, but to a way of life we must not simply refrain from unjust acts but be proactive in our justice-seeking.
+We are called not just to words, but to deeds; if our focus is solely on words, we risk becoming hypocrites. - 151.
+But further, we are called not just to deeds, but to a way of life we must not simply refrain from unjust acts but be proactive in our justice-seeking.
 If God is so proactive in promoting the good of humanity, then followers of Christ are surely called to a way of life that imitates this proactivity?
-We are not just to refrain from injustice, but actively to seek peace and pursue it, in all our encounters, in our attitudes, and in our participation in the proclamation and enactment of the Kingdom.
+We are not just to refrain from injustice, but actively to seek peace and pursue it, in all our encounters, in our attitudes, and in our participation in the proclamation and enactment of the kingdom.
 We, too, are called to live in ways that upend the accepted values of the world.
-If we as individuals or as members of institutions have power, we are called to use it to serve; if we hold power unjustly, we are called to repent; if we benefit where historic injustice lingers in modern inequality, we are called to make restitution; and if our actions have caused or perpetuated injustice, we are called to listen carefully to uncomfortable truths, and to respond with humility. - 194 In moving beyond deeds to a way of life that is oriented towards the hope of a new heaven and earth, we recognise that seeking justice is not about one-off acts of goodness, but about our whole attitude, as we seek to become more Christ-like, letting "the same mind be in [us] that was in Christ Jesus, who, though he was in the form of God, did not regard equality with God as something to be exploited, but emptied himself, taking the form of a slave, being born in human likeness."

-(Philippians 2:5-7).
-And, because we will inevitably get it wrong at times, it is about constantly learning, trying again and, in seeking justice, seeking also our own transformation (Romans 12:2). - 195 There are many ways in which these Principles can be further explored, and brought into dialogue with current injustices.
+If we as individuals or as members of institutions have power, we are called to use it to serve; if we hold power unjustly, we are called to repent; if we benefit where historic injustice lingers in modern inequality, we are called to make restitution; and if our actions have caused or perpetuated injustice, we are called to listen carefully to uncomfortable truths, and to respond with humility. - 152.
+In moving beyond deeds to a way of life that is oriented towards the hope of a new heaven and earth, we recognise that seeking justice is not about one-off acts of goodness, but about our whole attitude, as we seek to become more Christ-like, letting "the same mind be in [us] that was in Christ Jesus, who, though he was in the form of God, did not regard equality with God as something to be exploited, but emptied himself, taking the form of a slave, being born in human likeness."
+(Philippians 2:5-7, NRSVA).
+And, because we will inevitably get it wrong at times, it is about constantly learning, trying again and, in seeking justice, seeking also our own transformation (Romans 12:2). - 153.
+There are many ways in which these Principles can be further explored, and brought into dialogue with current injustices.
 The next section offers some Priorities for action and begins to make links with the Principles for justice identified in this section.

-Section 4: Priorities for justice - introducing the Priorities for justice
+Section 4: Priorities for justice

+Introducing the Priorities for justice